Mustafa Zeki Uğurlu: Navy career

-As a surface warfare officer, he was assigned as Commanding Officer of TCG Zafer (USS Tomas C. Hart) between 2005-2007 and Commander of 4th Destroyer Division between 2010-2011.
+As a surface warfare officer, he was assigned as Commanding Officer of TCG Zafer (USS Tomas C. Hart) between 2005 and 2007 and Commander of 4th Destroyer Division between 2010 and 2011.
 He participated in the Operation Active Endeavour in 2006, United Nations Interim Force in Lebanon (UNIFIL) in 2007 and Non-Combatants Evacuation Operation of Libya in 2011.

 Ashore, Uğurlu served at NATO, Turkish General Staff and Turkish Naval Forces Headquarters as Naval Project & Planning Officer.
 During his NATO Allied Joint Forces Command Naples-Italy tour, he participated Kosovo and Bosnia-Herzeginova operations between 2000 and 2003.

 His assignment included a role as inspector officer for Organization for Security and Cooperation in Europe (OSCE), where he executed monitoring mission in old Eastern Bloc Countries and participated in international inspections.

-NATO and International Career
+NATO and international career

 He served as Assistant Chief of Staff of Command & Control, Deployability and Sustainability in NATO Supreme Allied Command Transformation in Norfolk, USA between 2015 and 2016.
-He was responsible for NATO’s Cyber Defense, Big Data, Artificial Intelligence, Communication Information Systems, Space, Federated Mission Networking, Core Enterprise Services, Ballistic Missile Defense programs.
+He was responsible for NATO's Cyber Defense, Big Data, Artificial Intelligence, Communication Information Systems, Space, Federated Mission Networking, Core Enterprise Services, Ballistic Missile Defense programs.

 He was a member of key NATO executive boards, including Consultation Command Control Board (C3B), Agency Supervisory Board (ASB), Cyber Defense Management Board (CDMB), and Capability Package Board (CPB).

-He was Naval Planning Officer in NATO-AFSOUTH-Napoli between 2000-2003, he was responsible for developing maritime capabilities on NATO naval bases and facilities in the Mediterranean.
+He was Naval Planning Officer in NATO-AFSOUTH-Napoli between 2000 and 2003, he was responsible for developing maritime capabilities on NATO naval bases and facilities in the Mediterranean.

-He was assigned as an inspector officer for Organization for Security and Cooperation in Europe (OSCE), monitoring missions in old Eastern Bloc Countries, as well as participated in international inspections with European partners between 1998-2000.
+He was assigned as an inspector officer for Organization for Security and Cooperation in Europe (OSCE), monitoring missions in old Eastern Bloc Countries, as well as participated in international inspections with European partners between 1998 and 2000.

 He have participated in international operations, United Nations Interim Force in Lebanon (UNIFIL), Active Endeavour, and Evacuation Operation from Libya as a Tactical Commander or Commanding Officer.